skadistats/smoke/README.md

     user    0m38.344s
     sys     0m0.220s

+Finally, if we just want an overview of the game:

+    # overview_only.py
+    import io

+    from smoke.io.wrap import demo as io_wrp_dm
+    from smoke.replay import demo as rply_dm
+    from smoke.replay.demo import Game

+    with io.open('37633163.dem', 'rb') as infile:
+        demo_io = io_wrp_dm.mk(infile)
+        overview_offset = demo_io.bootstrap() # returns offset to overview

+        # we can seek on the raw underlying IO instead of parsing everything
+        infile.seek(overview_offset)

+        demo = rply_dm.mk(demo_io, parse=Game.Overview)
+        demo.finish()

+        print demo.match.overview

+When run with `time python overview_only.py':

+    real    0m0.147s
+    user    0m0.113s
+    sys     0m0.025s

 If you **only** need `UserMessages` or `GameEvents` (for example), you end up with 5 second parses.
 So parse as little as you can!

-Take a look at `smoke.replay.match` to see which properties you can play with while `play`ing a demo.
+Take a look at `smoke.replay.match` to see which properties you can access while `play`ing a demo.

-# Rough Edges

-Currently, the following are not parsed by smoke:

-* FileInfo (end of file match information)

-This should be available soon.

 # License